Brandoncyu/image-resizer-server/README.md

 **Whereas if you provide both a respective height AND width of a resized image, aspect ratio will be ignored.** The resulting resized image will have the requested height and width.

-All resized images will be saved to the same folder on your file system as the raw original images. **It will have '-resizeOption' appended to the original name before the extension.** For example, any resized images requested against the image above will be saved as:
+All resized images will be saved to the same folder on your file system as the raw original images. **It will have '-resizeOption' appended to the original name before the extension.** For example, any resized images requested against the raw image above will be saved as:

 ```
 /Users/admin/Desktop/Brandon1-resizeOption.jpg